huertatipografica/sarala/README.md

 Designed by Andrés Torresi & Carolina Giovagnoli for [Huerta Tipográfica](<http://www.huertatipografica.com>)

-Thanks to José Nicolás Silva (zar.nicolas20@gmail.com), Vaishnavi Murthy (vaishnavimurthy@gmail.com) and Erin McLaughlin (soylenterin@gmail.com) for their feedback.
+Thanks to José Nicolás Silva, Vaishnavi Murthyand and Erin McLaughlin for their feedback.

 ### Acknowledgements